tgroshon/maze-kata/README.md

 Here are some of them:

 - Entire maze is known upfront
-- Mazes smaller than 32 x 44 because of naive digitizer
 - One entrance at the top, one exit at the bottom
-- Maze images are cropped to grids of fixed-size cells about 88x64 pixels
+- Maze images are standardized to grids of fixed-size cells about 88x64 pixels
+- Mazes must be smaller than 32 x 44 because of naive digitizer which accumulates sizing errors as the maze grows
 - Only finds one solution path if multiple are available
 - Does not guarantee the shortest path
 - Time complexity grows with the complexity of the maze: O(Vertices + Edges) in graph speak